noydev/momos-test/README.md

 # MomosTest

+| _Work In Progres_

 This project was generated using [Nx](https://nx.dev).

-What have not been working:
+What have NOT been working:

-- Dockerize apps
+- Dockerize the apps

 To try try this project: